Safety rules for driving a jet ski

 Summary

 Jet skiing can be an exciting and rewarding experience, as long as you take the proper precautions.
 Following safety rules not only ensures your well-being, but also that of those around you.
-Remember that good preparation and proper use of safety equipment are key to enjoying this aquatic pastime to the fullest.
+Remember that good preparation and proper use of safety equipment are key to fully enjoying this aquatic pastime.
 Whether you're exploring hidden coves or diving into exciting races, doing so responsibly will make every adventure memorable.
-So, before you start the engine and let yourself ride the waves, make sure you're following all safety recommendations.
+So, before you start the engine and let yourself be carried away by the waves, make sure you're following all safety recommendations.
 Ride safely and discover the freedom that only the sea can offer!